shrirang2808/Legacy-Lens-A-VS-Code-Extension-/README.md

 # LegacyLens: A VS Code Extension for Python 2 Codebase Analysis

 ## Project Summary
 LegacyLens is a Visual Studio Code extension designed to assist developers in the challenging task of modernizing legacy Python 2 codebases to Python 3.
-It provides two core functionalities: generating unit test scaffolds and visualizing the project's architectural structure.
+It provides three powerful functionalities: Analysis of project's in-depth structure (classes and objects) and generating prompts for the same, visualizing the project's architectural structure and generating unit test scaffolds.
 By automating these initial, time-consuming steps, LegacyLens helps streamline the refactoring and migration process.

 ## Tech Stack
 The extension is built using the following technologies: